-Mathilde Heuliez (*1999, France) is an artist and filmmaker currently based in Los Angeles, where she pursues an MFA in Film at CalArts.
 Her practice exists at the crossroads of experimental video, narrative cinema, and editorial work.
-Several themes intertwine in her work, with a focus on the disconnection between physical and mental spaces – notably influenced by images.
-Her work explores mechanisms of escapism that develop when finding oneself within this gap, where the mind, nourished only by ideals, attempts to disengage from an ontologically situated body.
+Several themes intertwine in her work, with a focus on the disconnection between physical and mental spaces.
+Through formal image experiments, she explores mechanisms of escapism that develop when finding oneself within this gap, where the mind, nourished by nothing but ideals, attempts to disengage from an ontologically situated body.
+Her decision to move to Los Angeles is therefore driven by a strong desire to explore and dissect a place that embodies this gap so explicitly, both in its physical infrastructure (highways, frictionless transportation) and its immaterial capital (films and images).
+She attempts, through her films and stories, to highlight these connections.

 Mathilde has curated various exhibitions and screenings in Amsterdam and Berlin and initiated the literary anthology Sore in November 2022.